Blogs

 wave

-AC Milan Starting XI: Mike Maignan; Davide Calabria, Fikayo Tomori (Malick Thiaw 14'), Pierre Kalulu, Theo Hernandez; Sandro Tonali, Rade Krunic; Alexis Saelemaekers, Brahim Diaz, Rafael Leao; Olivier Giroud.
-The early substitution of Fikayo Tomori due to injury was a concern for Milan, with his potential absence in the Coppa Italia final looming large.
+AC Milan Starting XI: Mike Maignan; Davide Calabria, Fikayo Tomori (Malick Thiaw 14’), Pierre Kalulu, Theo Hernandez; Sandro Tonali, Rade Krunic; Alexis Saelemaekers, Brahim Diaz, Rafael Leao; Olivier Giroud.
+Unfortunately, Tomori’s early injury was a real worry – his absence in the final would be a huge loss.

 Bologna Starting XI: Łukasz Skorupski; Stefan Posch, Jhon Lucumí, Adama Soumaoro, Charalampos Lykogiannis; Riccardo Orsolini, Nicolas Dominguez, Jerdy Schouten, Lewis Ferguson, Musa Barrow; Marko Arnautović.
-Marko Arnautović led the line for Bologna and was their main attacking threat.
+Arnautović was definitely their main man up front – you could see them relying on him heavily.

 Also Read: